The short answer is "no, it is not". In fact, sometimes it is counterproductive.

 When you are finally summoned to the interview at the US consulate, that interview lasts only a few minutes.
 No, they don't ask you tough questions about underwear and sex!
 And no they don't care about your photos on Facebook.
 If that's what your lawyer told you, he doesn't even know how to use Google, because you can easily google it and find reports from people who actually went through the interview.
 The consulate's officers are much more interested in making sure that you will not end up on welfare.
 Therefore they will ask you questions about your financial status and your sponsor's finances.
 If you have never gotten in trouble with US law, that's all they care for.

 Contrary to what the US consulate may tell you, you are NOT yet approved.
 The final approval happens at the US airport the first time you enter the USA, and it can take several hours of interrogation (meanwhile nobody is protecting your luggage and your family and friends outside are not informed of what is happening to you).
 Very few immigration attorneys prepare you properly for this grueling process.

 How to choose an immigration attorney?
 Choose the dirt cheapest one.
 They all make mistakes, they all make you do all the work, they all take advantage of the situation.
 And you don't really need one.
-The reason to get an immigration attorney is to have someone who doublechecks what you do at every step of the process, but this could also be done by any friend who went through it.
+The reason to get an immigration attorney is to have someone who doublechecks what you do at every step of the process, but this could also be done by any friend who went through the process once.
 And i would trust the friend over the attorney if the friend went through it recently.